Used Hyundai Bayon cars for sale

 The free, easy way to get 5,500+ dealers all over the UK bidding on your car

-Is a second hand Hyundai Bayon a good car?
+Is a second-hand Hyundai Bayon a good car?

 The Bayon is Hyundai’s answer to the likes of the Ford Puma, Nissan Juke, and VW T-Cross.
 It’s a compact SUV — really a hatchback wearing notional hiking boots — which gives you a little taste of that SUV style for not a lot of money.

 At launch, the Bayon came with an 8.0-inch touchscreen infotainment system as standard, while pricier models got a bigger, fancier 10.3-inch screen.
 Both are fine, and the underlying software is actually pretty simple and easy to use.

-It’s not as clever a system as some others, but it works well and you get Apple CarPlay and Android Auto as standard.
+The Bayon really scores in the back seats, where headroom and legroom are very decent.
 The penalty for that rear seat space is that the boot is quite small by the standards of this class.
-It’s a well-shaped, square-and-flat boot, but with 334 litres of volume, it’s well behind the likes of the Ford Puma or the Skoda Kamiq.

 The Bayon is best kept in town, where the soft suspension plays its best tunes, making bumps and speed humps just go away.
 The light steering makes parking and mini roundabouts a doddle.